oudaykhaled/Android-Wallet-JetCompose-MVVM-Clean-Architecture-MDS3/README.md

-# Crypto Wallet Sample
+# Wallet Sample

 ## Introduction

-🚀 Welcome to **Crypto Wallet Sample**!
+🚀 Welcome to **Wallet Sample**!
 An innovative and educational 🎓 Android project that showcases Clean Architecture and MVVM using Jetpack Compose.
 This project is perfect for anyone looking to get hands-on experience with modern Android development techniques.

+## Purpose
+This project is intentionally designed to facilitate a smooth transition from traditional XML-based Android development to the modern Jetpack Compose framework.
+With a focus on simplicity and practical learning, it serves as an ideal starting point for beginners and a refreshing change for experienced developers accustomed to XML.
+Embrace the shift to a more dynamic and efficient way of building Android UIs with Jetpack Compose.

 ## Features